mzipay/FLACManager/doc/source/index.rst

    and to contain only the features/functions I need to achieve my goal.
 I have no plans to release bugfixes or new features unless they directly impact my ability to achieve my goal.
-Once my library has been ripped in its entirety, it is likely that I will no longer maintain FLAC Manager.
+Once my library has been ripped in its entirety, it is unlikely that I will maintain FLAC Manager.

    In light of this, FLAC Manager has some limitations: